binnev/djangorestframework_versioning/README.md

 Todo:
 - Add Versions for the versions of this repo :mind-blown:
 - BUG: Allow multiple transforms per version -.-
-- Have Transform, VersionedViewSet add themselves to Version's .transforms/.views attributes.
-(The reverse is pretty cumbersome to maintain)
 - Version class
   - Admin page for Versions (no editing, but just to view what is included in each version)
   - Overridable Version class